Already a member? Login here

 Several years ago, I was writing a newspaper article about a movie critic and political commentator, Michael Medved.
 Medved was asked why George Bush had lost the election to Bill Clinton.
 Medved said something along the lines of, ”Months before the election he had some of the highest approval ratings of any American president.
 In order to understand this, you just need to look at simple psychology.
 He lost because he wanted to.”

-I thought about this statement a lot because it is true in so much of our lives.
-We decide how far we want to go and then end up sabotaging ourselves at some point along the way.
+I thought about this statement a lot because it is true in so many aspects of our lives.
+We decide how far we want to go then sabotage ourselves at some point along the way.
 There are numerous reasons we do this, and I would like to review some of those reasons below.

 When I was about 15 years old, I was always getting into trouble.
 One night, I went out with my best friend and took down about 20 street signs around town in the middle of the night.
 I might have even been drunk.
 We did this on motorcycles.
 We were absolutely insane!
 I did end up returning the street signs to the city a couple of days later when my mom’s boyfriend found them in the garage.

 I moved to Bangkok, Thailand, at the age of 15 after my father was transferred there.
-I was enrolled in an international school and quickly realized I did not have a lot of soul mates interested in being wild.
+I was enrolled in an international school and quickly realized I didn’t have a lot of school mates interested in being wild.
 There was simply no place for that sort of behavior in this new environment.
 I had fun, but the people weren’t wild like the friends I had back in the United States.
 A lot of my classmates were from Taiwan and Japan, and they were very serious about school.
 Some were from places like Nepal, and many were from Israel.
-The idea of being a social misfit simply did not work there.
+The idea of being a social misfit simply didn’t work there.

-For weeks I was very depressed.
+For weeks, I was very depressed.
 It was as if I was going through some form of withdrawal.
 I had no friends interested in being wild and no one at the school liked me for the wild guy I was.
-I could not even call my friends back home.
+I couldn’t even call my friends back home.
 Instead of continuing to be wild, I had no choice but to fit in with the kids at the international school.

 Despite feeling isolated, I continued working hard and doing the best I could in school and in life.
 I ran for student government positions again and won.
 I continued to improve myself.
 As I improved, I found myself growing apart from the people around me.
 This is what happens as you keep improving.
-People around you are not always comfortable with this, and you outgrow them, or grow in different directions.
+People around you aren’t always comfortable with this and you outgrow them or grow in different directions.

 I want to be clear on something else as well: if you start living the life you want and try to be as successful as you really want to be, you will often face external opponents.
 However, the largest obstacle you will ever face is yourself.
 Never stand in the way of your own success.
 Embrace your capabilities.